-The weighted average grant-date fair value of options per share granted was \$1.37 and \$1.45 during 2020 and 2019, respectively.
+The weighted-average grant-date fair value of options per share granted was \$8.21 and \$8.70 during 2020 and 2019, respectively.
 The aggregate intrinsic value of options exercised during the years ended December 31, 2020 and 2019 were \$0.02 million and \$0.1 million, respectively.
-During 2020, the Company received proceeds of approximately \$0.1 million from the exercise of stock options and recognized a tax benefit of \$0 million from the exercise of stock options, the Company will issue new authorized shares.
+During 2020, the Company received proceeds of approximately \$0.1 million from the exercise of stock options and recognized a tax benefit of \$0 million from the exercise of stock options.
+Upon exercise of the stock options, the Company will issue new authorized shares.